Kdk22/WebApp-Iac/README.txt

 Step 11: Trunk-Based Development PR Validation
 Set up pull request (PR) validation for trunk-based development:

-Go to branch policies in the main branch inside your Azure DevOps.
+Go to branch policies in the main branch inside your Azure DevOps git or if you have used github Go to the settings branches add new ruleset and add new branch

-Require a minimum number of reviewers (set to 1) and allow requestors to approve.
+Require a minimum number of reviewers (set to 1) and allow requestors to approve in azure devops git .
-Create a new branch, push the PR validation YAML file, and push it.
-Check on Azure DevOps, create a pull request, and merge it.
+Create a new branch, push the PR validation YAML file.
+Check on Azure DevOps git or github, create a pull request, review  and merge it.

+Go to pipeline create new pipeline for pr-validation and point that to your existing git yaml pipeline. now whenever new pull request is created it should automatically run the pipeline.

 Acknowledgements
 Thanks to: